 - If the donor’s family objects to the donation at the time of death;

-- More than 24 hours between the time of death and notifying the university;
+- A significant amount of time between the time of death and notifying the university;

 - Insufficient space within the anatomy facility;